Internet-Draft Rego Policy in OAuth March 2026

 3.3.
 Policy Context

-• user: User identity and attributes;
+• user: User identity and attributes (from token claims or AS data);

-• action: Requested action details;
+• action: Requested action details (from the API request);

-• environment: Contextual conditions (time, location, channel, language, device fingerprint).
+• environment: Contextual conditions (time, location, device).

 4. Protocol Flow